 1996 - Havel's wife, Olga, dies of cancer on 27 January.
 At the end of the year, Havel's own life is endangered when he is diagnosed with lung cancer.

 The former chain-smoker nearly dies after surgery to remove two small tumours and half of his right lung.
-He will continue to suffer from respiratory problems, including chronic bronchitis, and will require ongoing hospital care.
+Havel will continue to suffer from respiratory problems, including chronic bronchitis, and will require ongoing hospital care throughout his life.

 During his illness, Havel is nursed by his friend, the actress Dagmar Veskernova.
 The couple marry shortly after his release from hospital in January 1997, scandalising many of his supporters and colleagues and contributing to a decline in his popularity.